Inventory2

 Automated systems work a lot more efficiently and with fewer errors.

 Once you’ve set these request and approval levels, you can design your own specific purchase order approval process.
 A purchase order approval process can be manual – that is, you walk or email the POs around to get approvals – or automated via purchase order or inventory management software, such as inFlow.
-Naturally, automated systems work a lot more efficiently and with fewer errors.
+Naturally, businesses that automate purchase orders work more efficiently and make fewer errors.

 Whether you create a manual or automated process, it should work in the following fashion.